Charlotte Yazbek

-Charlotte Mata Rascála (1919–1989) known as Charlotte Yazbek after her husband José Yazbek, was a Mexican sculptor.
+Carlotte Matta Rescala (1919 – 1989), known professionally as Charlotte Yazbek, was a Mexican sculptor.

+Life and career

 Rascála was born in Puebla in 1919 and was of Lebanese descent.
 She lived with her father since her mother had died early.
 After an initial marriage and divorce, she met her second husband, Jose Yazbek.

 She studied art with Uxio Souto in 1957 and, later, artistic anatomy with Hermilio Castañeda.
 Some of her other notable teachers were Pedro Medina Guzman and Manuel Giner de los Rios for drawing and painting and Mathias Goeritz in art history.

 Her first exhibition was in 1960, and in 1962 she had her first solo show.
 Mexican president Adolfo López Mateos gave her a commendation in recognition of her 17 sculptures that were placed in the Mexican Pavilion at the 1964 New York World's Fair.